-Completed multimodal access study with Planning and Natural Resources Committee review in September 2020 and January 2021, and board approval of final report and transportation demand management strategies in April 2021.
-Prepared a high-level implementation plan for next steps.
-Completed signage installation efforts on Foothills Expressway and St. Joseph's Avenue in Los Altos to assist with wayfinding of the preserve.
+Completed multimodal access study and final report with transportation demand management strategies (TDM).
+Added signage on Foothill Expressway and St. Joseph's Avenue in Los Altos to assist with wayfinding of the preserve.

-Restored the Deer Hollow Farm White Barn milk room at Rancho San Antonio Preserve, facilitating ongoing environmental interpretation and animal husbandry at the popular farm site.
+Restored the White Barn milk room at Deer Hollow Farm, which facilitates ongoing environmental interpretation and animal husbandry at the popular farm site.

 Conducted a one-week tabling campaign for mountain lion awareness at Rancho San Antonio Preserve.

-Coordinated with the City of Mountain View and Friends of Deer Hollow Farm to prepare for a historic and structural assessment of the White Barn at Rancho San Antonio Preserve that was conducted during fiscal year 2017-18.
+Conducted historic and structural assessments of the White Barn in cooperation with the City of Mountain View and Friends of Deer Hollow Farm.